-Every ModivCare team member is required to perform his/her responsibilities in a manner that furthers ModivCare's interests, and may not compromise those interests due to actual or perceived conflicts with other business matters or personal concerns.
+Every Modivcare team member is required to perform his/her responsibilities in a manner that furthers Modivcare's interests, and may not compromise those interests due to actual or perceived conflicts with other business matters or personal concerns.
 A conflict exists when your real or perceived personal interests interfere with or appear to interfere with the interests of the Company.
 To carry out our business effectively, every team member must be loyal to the Company.
 You should therefore refrain from entering into relationships that might impair your judgment about what is best for the Company.
 Even relationships that give the appearance of a conflict of interest should be avoided.

 Conflicts of interest may arise in many ways, including, for example, receiving improper personal benefits as a result of your position with the Company, or having outside duties, responsibilities, or obligations that run counter to your duties to the Company.
 Conflicts of interest may reach farther than just the person employed by or otherwise serving the Company.
 In fact, many conflicts arise as a result of situations involving the relative of an executive, officer, member of management, or other team member.
 "Relatives" include spouses, domestic partners, children, parents, grandparents, brothers, sisters, aunts, uncles, nieces, nephews, cousins, in-laws (brother, sister, father, mother, son, daughter), step-relatives, and any persons sharing the same household on a continuing basis.
-In short, for purposes of the Company's conflict of interest policy, "relatives" essentially include persons with whom ModivCare team members have close, personal, consensual relationships.
+In short, for purposes of the Company's conflict of interest policy,

+"relatives" essentially include persons with whom Modivcare team members have close, personal, consensual relationships.

-ModivCare team members have an ongoing duty to promptly report potential or actual conflicts of interest to their supervisor(s), the Human Resources Department, and the Chief Compliance Officer, Jody Kepler, at 615-762-7773, iody.kepler@modivcare.com, ethics.com, iody.kepler@modivcare.com, iody.kepler@modivcare.com, iody.kep
+Modivcare team members have an ongoing duty to promptly report potential or actual conflicts of interest to their supervisor(s), the Human Resources Department, and the Chief Compliance Officer, Jody Kepler, at 615-762-7773, iody.kepler@Modivcare.com, ethics.com, iody.kepler@Modivcare.com,

 Team Members reporting potential or actual conflicts of interest may be required to complete a Conflict of Interest Disclosure Statement.
 The template for this document is Attachment B to this COC.
-In addition, employees at certain management levels and above, the Company's "Control Group," must also complete a Conflict of Interest Disclosure Statement and submit it to the Chief Compliance Officer within 30 days of hire or rehire and annually (based on calendar year) thereafter.
-The Chief Compliance Officer will send the statement template directly to the members of the Control Group and collect completed statements.
+In addition, all employees must acknowledge the Conflict of Interest Policy, and submit a Conflict of Interest Disclosure Statement if applicable, through compliance training issued within 30 days of hire or rehire and annually (based on calendar year) thereafter.